WTKA

-WTKA (1050 kHz) is a commercial AM radio station in Ann Arbor, Michigan, known as "The Ticket."
+WTKA (1050 AM) is a commercial radio station in Ann Arbor, Michigan, known as "The Big 1050 WTKA."
 It broadcasts a sports radio format and is owned by Cumulus Media.
 The studios and offices are on Victors Way in Ann Arbor.

-By day, WTKA is powered at 5,000 watts, covering most of southeast Michigan.
-But 1050 AM is a Mexican clear channel frequency reserved for XEG in Monterrey.
-So at night, to avoid interference, WTKA reduces power to 500 watts.
+By day, WTKA is powered at 10,000 watts, covering most of southeast Michigan.
+Because 1050 AM is a Mexican clear channel frequency reserved for XEG in Monterrey, WTKA reduces power to 500 watts at night to avoid interference.
 It uses a directional antenna with a four-tower array.
-The transmitter is on Stoney Creek Road in York Charter Township, Michigan.
+The transmitter is on Stony Creek Road in York Charter Township, Michigan.

 Programming

 TheMichiganInsider.com's Sam Webb and WTKA Program Director Ira Weintraub host "The Michigan Insider" weekday mornings.
 The show features prominent sports guests, including sports writer John Bacon, Yahoo Sports contributor Eric Adelson, and frequent interviews with University of Michigan coaches John Beilein, Carol Hutchins, Erik Bakich and more.
 One of the most popular features on "The Michigan Insider" is "Recruiting Roundup" at 7:45am with the latest information on Michigan football and basketball recruiting.
 The segment is recorded and is available on the station's website.

 In afternoon drive time, WTKA features 'The M-Zone' with Jamie Morris.
 The rest of the schedule mostly comes from CBS Sports Radio.
 WTKA also carries Detroit Red Wings hockey, Detroit Tigers baseball and Michigan Wolverines college football, hockey and basketball.